 is Associate Professor, Department of Housing and Architecture, Japan women’s University.
 She is active in communities, including Zoshigaya, Tokyo, Ikuta Ryokuchi park, and Toyoma, Iwaki, Fukushima.
 Website

 is Professor of Landscape Architecture at Chiba University.
-Her research focuses on history of garden and open spaces.
-Her most recent projects include a study of natural environment re-creation and effective use of abandoned coastal industrial site.
-In this project she took part of historical study of seashore as sacred place that affected Japanese culture in many ways.
+Her research focuses on the history of gardens and open spaces.
+Her most recent projects include a study of natural environment re-creation and effective use of the abandoned coastal industrial sites.
+In this project, she took part in the historical study of the seashore as a sacred place that affected Japanese culture in many ways.

 Lee ROBERTS ✉

-is PhD student in Urban Design at the University of Tasmania.
+completed his PhD study in Urban Design at the University of Tasmania.
 Research on urban rail trails – loose space, community activism, and public space in post-industrial sites.

 Henry SANOFF ✉

 Professor Emeritus, College of Design, North Carolina State University is known for his books—Democratic Design, Community Participation in Design and Planning, Visual Research Methods in Design, School Building Assessment Methods, and Schools Designed with Community Participation.
 He is the former USA editor of the Journal of Design Studies and the principal founder of the Environmental Design Research Association (EDRA).
 He has been a visiting lecturer at more than 85 institutions in the USA and abroad.
 Website

 Joo-Young SIM ✉

 is PhD Candidate/Researcher of Urban Landscape Planning and Design Lab, Department of Landscape Architecture, Graduate School of Environmental Studies, Seoul National University, with a master’s in landscape architecture and a bachelor of science in architecture.
 Research focuses on sustainable planning and management of public open space and park, community-based regional planning, and governance and civic network for urban regeneration